 Each Wednesday morning at 8:20 am the students and faculty of Forest Hills gather across the parking lot at St. Peter's Lutheran Church for chapel.
 Parents and friends of the school are invited to participate.
 Chapel is a time for singing, listening, learning, praying and celebrating around a weekly message.
 The messages are presented by various pastors, teachers and ministers from the congregations of the Westside Lutheran School Association.
 A weekly chapel offering is collected at the door and designated for some project here in the community or to some mission organization.

 Pastor Nick Koschmann of Mt.
 Olive Lutheran Church is the school's chaplain who coordinates the chapel program.
-The theme for 2016-17 is SOAR: Standing on a Rock.

 Students at Forest Hills have many opportunities to develop leadership skills.
 Classes are paired for "buddy activities" throughout the school year.
 Older students have led fundraising efforts to help people fight malaria.
 Others have taken trips to Washington D.C. and New York City.
 Some work on a school newspaper.